The deadline to submit proposals for the Washington & Oregon Higher Education Sustainability Conference is September 11th.

 Bon App is recognized for trailblazing social and environmental responsibility!

-Join us in attending 2018 Washington & Oregon Higher Education Sustainability Conference on Feb.
+Join us in attending the 2018 Washington & Oregon Higher Education Sustainability Conference on Feb.
 6-8, 2018 at Portland State University!

 $30,000 was granted to SU Faculty from the Freeman Foundation to work on a sustainable coffee project this summer in Vietnam!